43-Degree Water Inline Spinner

 Brian’s big on trolling.
 I like it, too, but I try not to put all my eggs in it’s singular basket.
 I’ve fished in all sorts of ways over the past 57 years, and I like to keep options open because I have a lot to draw upon.

-“We caught them trolling at 49 (degree water) on Clinton,” I said, “and if I remember rightly, one of those days we fished there involved even colder water when we caught fish.
+“We caught them trolling at 49 (degree water) on Clinton (Reservoir),” I said, “and if I remember rightly, one of those days we fished there involved even colder water when we caught fish.
 On Saturday, I kept the electric slow so I could just barely feel my spinner blade turn.
 Brian used a slow-sinking jerkbait.

 We worked our way into the back when Brian got excited.
 His graph was full of fish.
 I saw it, too.